aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 Otherwise install and configure XDebug as outlined in the next section and.
 Once configured phpstorm should automatically detect it.

-> use the `which php` to get the path to the PHP executable
+> you can use the `which php` bash command to find the path to the PHP executable

 To test the interpreter and XDebug are working: